B1.3 Compare and order integers, decimal numbers, and fractions, separately and in combination, in various contexts.

 Skill: Comparing Numbers Expressed in Different Forms

-In the junior grades, instructional interventions should focus on developing students' versatility with numbers.
-To do this, teachers should present learning situations that involve a variety of numbers and should emphasize the different ways of representing these numbers, while reflecting on the advantages of one over another.
+In the junior grades, instruction should focus on supporting students to develop versatility with numbers.
+To do this, teachers should present learning situations that involve a variety of numbers and emphasize the different ways of representing these numbers, while reflecting on the advantages of one over another.
 This allows students to develop their number sense and expertise in using numbers.
 It is desirable that students have the opportunity to relate numbers in various forms, i.e., mixed numbers, decimal numbers, fractions, etc.

-Models, especially proportional ones such as the number line, can be used to order numbers, reveal relative sizes, and show equivalences between fractions, decimal numbers, and whole numbers.
+Models, especially proportional ones such as the number line, can be used to order numbers, show the relative size of numbers, and show equivalences between fractions, decimal numbers, and whole numbers.

 Knowledge: Decimal Numbers